sentanos/roblox-js/README.md

 Most functions are related to group service but there are other general functions as well.
 The list of main functions is in the contents section, they all have detailed documentation.

 To use this with HttpService simply set up API's on your node server for accessing the functions, you can use the example server outlined in the example server section as a base.
-Note that this does not use the latest version of the module and its recommended you learn how to use the library directly.
+Note that this does not use the latest version of the module and it's recommended you learn how to use the library directly.

 There are also a few example scripts with version 3 support in the [examples](https://github.com/sentanos/roblox-js/tree/master/examples) folder.